-The article linked above caused me to reflect on my memorable first Internet experience.
+The article linked below caused me to reflect on my memorable first Internet experience.
 It is growing increasingly harder to convey the eeriness of the feelings I had upon my first contact with the Internet.
 In today’s connected world it is hard to remember the earlier “disconnected world.”
 In 1978 I was a junior in high school on Long Island and got my first introduction to computers in a brand-new class called BASIC programming.
 (Well, I had completed a course in keypunch operation, so maybe that was my first computer experience.)
 The BASIC course was taught on two teletype machines in a small classroom.
 No monitors.
 Before connecting, we had to rotary-dial a telephone, listen for the squeal, and seat the phone in an acoustic coupler.
 When connected, the teletype would ask us to login.
 As part of the course we had to choose a username and setup an account.
 I chose my old CB radio handle, “LuckyM”.
 A few years passed and I found myself in a basement closet in my new dormitory at MIT, where an upperclassman was going to help me get connected to the computer system.
 This time there was a blurry green screen, and it was asking if we wanted to setup an account.
 Yes, we typed, and the next prompt was “Enter desired username:”.
 I thought a minute and my old LuckyM moniker was typed in by the helpful classmate.
 The computer responded with a question that froze us both: “Are you Michael Burns?”
 Sounds so innocuous now, but very idea that somewhere in the bowels of MIT there was a computer that knew that LuckyM was Mike Burns was unsettling.
 Well at least disquieting.
 It took a long time for me to figure out that the connection was made through my high school computer lab.
 Later I learned that the high school lab was dialing to nearby Brookhaven National Laboratories to share computer time, and Brookhaven was, like MIT, connected to the ARPANET at this time.
-The memory of that encounter with the connected world is still fresh, even though it occured in September of 1980.
+The memory of that encounter with the connected world is still fresh, even though it occurred in September of 1980.